 ‘Well,’ I say, sighing.
 ‘I don’t have work until six tonight, so I’ll be home all day.’

 I turn my head to study her.
 ‘Where?’

 Dee, her large, brown eyes studying her phone intently, clears her throat.
 ‘You work in Belmont Heights, right?’
 I nod and she continues.
 ‘There are a lot of cool places around there, like the candle shop and the book shop…you still write, don’t you?’

 I’d like to think I still try.
-Of course, writing in this journal doesn’t really count much for me, but I’d like to still think that I am a writer and I do want to get published one day.
+Of course, writing in this journal doesn’t really count, but I’d like to still think that I am a writer and I do want to get published one day.
 ‘I do,’ I say, and she nods.

 ‘There’s a place called the Library Café a block away from where you work.
 They have lots of books on bookshelves and couches and furniture.
 I’ve been there once with my coworker, Laurie.
 I think you would like it.’

 I study her as she talks.
 Together, we have Abuelita’s dark skin, though our eyes are more like Mothers.
 I’m the only one who has inherited the maternal curly hair gene, however, a fact that neither of my sisters will ever let go of.
 Her eyes, though, are full of sadness, regardless of how hard she tries.
 I know she’s been getting better.
 If only there was something I could do to help her out…

 ‘Anyway, you should explore,’ she says, on a final note.
 ‘I know moving back has been hard for you, but if you stay home all day, you’re going to be miserable.
 This isn’t New York, Lucas, but there are still things you can do to keep yourself busy.
 I mean, look at me,’ she trails off for a moment – I can catch her thoughts quickly nosediving into darker waters – before she comes right back up to the surface and offers a small smile.
 ‘I’m doing the same thing.
 I’m trying.’